Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

 A tetraquark molecular picture was also considered.
 In Ref. \cite{Wan:2022xkx}, configurations like $[1_c] s\bar{s}\otimes[1_c] q\bar{q}$ and $[1_c] s\bar{q}\otimes[1_c] s\bar{q}$ were studied using QCD sum rules.
 The mass calculations suggest that $\eta_1(1855)$ could match the $[1_c] s\bar{s}\otimes[1_c] q\bar{q}$ configuration.

-In the work, the theoretical results of branching ratio for $1^{-+}$ light tetraquark state decaying to $\eta \eta'$ are all equal to zero.
-Thus, the $\eta_1(1855)$ state observed from $\eta\eta'$~\cite{{BESIII:2022riz}} cannot be accommodated in the current tetraquark picture, and the state could be other structures, for example, a hadronic molecule state, or a hybrid meson as reviewed above.
-While some models support its exotic structure, others challenge these assignments, highlighting the need for further theoretical and experimental studies.
+{In this work, the theoretical relative decay ratios for the decay of the $1^{-+}$ light tetraquark state into $\eta\eta'$ are found to be nearly zero.
+Consequently, the $\eta_1(1855)$ state observed in the $\eta\eta'$ channel~\cite{BESIII:2022riz} cannot be accommodated within the present tetraquark picture when both the mass spectrum and decay properties are taken into account.}

+{The $\eta_1(1855)$ may instead correspond to other configurations, such as a hadronic molecular state or a hybrid meson, as discussed above.
+In particular, if the $\eta_1(1855)$ is interpreted as a $K_1\bar{K}$ hadronic molecule and decays into $\eta \eta^{\prime}$, the corresponding decay width is expected to be sizable, as discussed in detail in Ref.~\cite{Yan:2023vbh}.
+While some models support such exotic interpretations, others challenge these assignments, highlighting the need for further theoretical and experimental studies.}